FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 5. Drag the ui-table widget onto Canvas, and create a new ui group for it in which it will render.
 6. Connect the http in the node’s output to the function node’s and the change node’s input and connect the function node’s output to the http response node’s input and the change node’s output to the ui-table widget’s input.

+### Deploying the flow

 !["Screenshot Displaying the flow of scheduled maintenance table"](./images/using-webhook-with-node-red-flow.png "Screenshot Displaying the flow of scheduled maintenance table"){data-zoomable}

+- With your flow updated to include the above, click the "Deploy" button in the top-right of the Node-RED Editor.
+- Locate the 'Open Dashboard' button at the top-right corner of the Dashboard 2.0 sidebar and click on it to navigate to the dashboard.

 !["Screenshot Displaying the flow of scheduled maintenance table"](./images/using-webhook-with-node-red-scheduled-maintenance-table-dashboard-view.png "Screenshot Displaying the flow of scheduled maintenance table"){data-zoomable}